-If you disagree about your late enrollment penalty, you or your representative can ask for a review of the decision about it.
-Generally, you must ask for this review within 60 days from the date on the letter you receive stating you have to pay a late enrollment penalty.
-Call Optum Rx at 1-855-235-0294, TTY 711, Monday -Friday, 8 a.m. -8 p.m. local time, except holidays, to find out more about how to do this.
+If you are disenrolled from this plan and disagree about your late enrollment penalty, you or your representative can ask for a review of the decision about your late enrollment penalty.
+Generally, you must request this review within 60 days from the date on the letter you receive stating you have to pay a late enrollment penalty.
+Call Optum Rx at 1-855-235-0294, TTY 711, Monday - Friday 8 a.m. - 8 p.m. local time, except holidays, to find out more about how to do this.